ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ID: TBD

-Reference: \[this document\]
+Reference: {{&SELF}}

 ## ACE Token Revocation List Parameters Registry ## {#iana-token-revocation-list}

 This specification establishes the "ACE Token Revocation List Parameters" IANA registry.
 The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
-Expert review guidelines are provided in {{review}}.
-It should be noted that, in addition to the expert review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.
+Expert Review guidelines are provided in {{review}}.
+It should be noted that, in addition to the Expert Review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.

 The columns of this registry are: